This class is designed to satisfy the Quantitative Reasoning requirement

 I follow the department's academic integrity rules.

-Any sharing or copying of assignments will be considered cheating.
 By the rules of the College of Arts and Science, I am required to report any incidents of cheating to the department.

 If you have any doubt if something that you are doing qualifies as academic dishonesty, talk to me!